FastGitORG/document/en-us/README.md

 ## About FastGit

 FastGit is an open source mirror speeder for GitHub.com.
-We use open resources to speed up the access to GitHub.
+We use open resources to accelerate the speed of accessing GitHub.

 ## Tips